 Flu reports continued to decrease across the entire U.S. for the first week of April.

-Widespread influenza was reported in Connecticut, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, and Virginia.
+Widespread influenza was reported in 5 states; Connecticut, Delaware, Massachusetts, New Jersey, and New York.

-The U.S. Virgin Islands reported no influenza activity last week.
+The U.S. Virgin Islands and one state, Mississippi, reported no influenza.

 Here are some flu facts:

 A flu shot is still your best bet for keeping the flu at bay.
 The Centers for Disease Control and Prevention recommends anyone older than 6 months get immunized.
 Remember: the flu shot cannot give you the flu, but some side effects are possible, including a runny nose, sore throat, muscle aches, and mild fever.

 Due to certain health restrictions, not everyone is eligible to receive the flu shot.
 For those of you who are not able to get a flu shot, there are other things you can do to minimize your risk for contracting the flu: